oasisprotocol/cli/docs/wallet.md

 ## Deleting an Account {#remove}

-To irreversibly delete the account from your wallet use `wallet remove <name>`.
+To irreversibly delete the accounts from your wallet use `wallet remove [names]`.
 For file-based accounts this will delete the file containing the private key from your disk.
 For hardware wallet accounts this will delete the Oasis CLI reference, but the private keys will remain intact on your hardware wallet.

 For example, let's delete `lenny` account: